-The Chan Zuckerberg Initiative, formed by Facebook CEO Mark Zuckerberg and his wife, Priscilla Chan, stepped forward to help close the gap.
-The initiative gave money to nonprofits to then award grants to election offices.
-The nonprofits selected the recipients, not the Zuckerberg Initiative.
+Facebook CEO Mark Zuckerberg and his wife, Priscilla Chan, stepped forward to help close the gap.
+The couple gave money to nonprofits to then award grants to election offices.
+The nonprofits selected the recipients, not Zuckerberg.
 The Center for Election Innovation & Research oversaw the distribution of about $65 million.

 The center, founded in 2016 by David Becker — previously the director of the elections program at The Pew Charitable Trusts — works with secretaries of state to help them maintain accurate voter registration lists and secure election technology.